Cockburn scores 24 as No. 5 Illinois tops Nebraska 86-70

 CHAMPAIGN, Ill.
 (AP) — Kofi Cockburn scored 24 points, freshman Adam Miller added 18 and No. 5 Illinois beat Nebraska 86-70 on Thursday night.

-Illinois (17-6, 13-4 Big Ten) played without star Ayo Dosunmu, who broke his nose Tuesday against Michigan State and is expected to miss at least two more games.
+Illinois (17-6, 13-4 Big Ten) was without national player of the year candidate Ayo Dosunmu, who broke his nose Tuesday against Michigan State.
+Dosunmu is expected to miss at least two more games and possibly more.

+“I’m going to leave it to the doctors,” Illinois coach Brad Underwood said.
+“There are some other issues, too.
+But I’m going to keep that private.
+When you are dealing with the head and facial area, it’s very sensitive.
+We are not going to jeopardize that young man’s career.”

+Underwood declined to comment further on the issue.
+Dosunmu was on the bench in street clothes for Thursday’s game.

 Trey McGowens led Nebraska (5-17, 1-14) with 18 points.
 Kobe Webster and Shamiel Steveson added 12 each for the Cornhuskers.